3-Inch "Hybrid" Plastic Ball Shells:

 Now, keep the shell upright and rotate it 90-degrees from the Y-axis.
 (Turn it like the Earth turns on its axis--I know, scientists, I know.)
 Then I create a "Z-axis" that also passes through the center of the shell from one side of the equator to the other to make "front and back poles."

-So, what I do is to visualize these axes and poles as I apply the gummed tape reinforcement to the shell.
+So, what I do is to visualize these axis and poles as I apply the gummed tape reinforcement to the shell.
 Using them as guides, and alternating the layers as I'm about to show you, I am able to end up with a uniformly even layer of gummed tape when all the taping is done.

 Applying layers of gummed tape to shell